 There isn’t a minimum number of hours that must be spent on behind-the-wheel training, but the instructor must cover all topics included in the curriculum.

 The instructor must determine and document that each driver-trainee has demonstrated proficiency in all elements of the behind-the-wheel curriculum.

 The instructor must also document the total number of clock hours each driver-trainee spends to complete the behind-the-wheel curriculum.

 Both the theory and behind-the-wheel training must be provided by an entity listed on FMCSA’s Training Provider Registry (TPR).
 Most entities listed in the TPR will be truck driver training schools and motor carriers that have schools to train their own drivers.

-The TPR will be available via FMCSA’s website.
-It is not yet up and running, but once available, a training entity will be able to complete an electronic application, and if approved by FMCSA, be listed on the TPR as an approved training provider.
+Currently, schools, motor carriers, and other entities that intend to provide entry-level driver training are able to complete an application to be listed on the TPR.
 All applications must be filed electronically via FMCSA’s website.
 Paper applications will not be accepted.

 With Video On Demand, you have access to hundreds of up‑to‑date safety and compliance videos with pay as you go or subscription options.
 Plus, enjoy remote viewing capabilities that enable you to send streaming video and training access to learners who are off-site or absent from classroom sessions.

 Whether you choose online training courses or pay per view (streaming) videos, you’ll enjoy twenty-four hours a day, seven days a week access to a library of hundreds of safety and compliance titles for maximum flexibility in and out of the classroom.